dzulandra/MazeRunner/README.md

 ### 4️⃣ Algebraic Data Types (ADTs)

 **Concept:** Types that precisely model your domain, making invalid states impossible.

+**Explanation:** This project uses Algebraic Data Types (ADTs) to model domain concepts explicitly and safely.
+An ADT defines data by combining values (product types) and choosing between alternatives (sum types).
+This allows the code to represent all valid states of a problem directly in the type system.
+As a result, many errors are caught at compile time, and pattern matching ensures all possible cases are handled clearly and exhaustively.

 **Where We Use It:** Tile types, Move types, Solver state.